MiroslavZadrepko/MajstoriApp/README.md

 MERN, Styled Components, MUI, React Router, Git, VS Code

 ## ToDo
-delete tmp craft after moving to perm solve email issue (MongoServerError: PlanExecutor error during aggregation :: caused by :: E11000 duplicate key error collection), empty value filter for craftsman profession is not working, part of input, convert to MERN + redux fully, add review, rev from tmp to perma base, admin funcionality(s), translation to english, responsivnes.
+delete tmp craft after moving to perm, filter for craftsman profession is not working (part of input), add review and move from tmp to perma base, convert to MERN + redux fully, admin funcionality(s), translation to english, responsivnes.

 ## Work in progress :)